 Port 2 is a 4-bit bidirectional port controlled directly through the bit-addressable Port 2 SFR (P2, 0xA0).
 Note that P2.3 can be used as an output only.
-The weak internal pull-ups for Port 2 are configured through the Port 2 Weak Pull-Up Enable SFR (PINMAP2, 0xB4); they are enabled by default.
+Consequently, any read operation, such as a CPL P2.3, cannot be executed on this I/O. The weak internal pull-ups for Port 2 are configured through the Port 2 Weak Pull-Up Enable SFR (PINMAP2, 0xB4); they are enabled by default.
 The weak internal pull-up is disabled by writing a 1 to PINMAP2.x.

-Port 2 pins also have various secondary functions as described in Table 155.
+Port 2 pins also have various secondary functions as described in Table 146.
 The alternate functions of Port 2 pins can be activated only if the corresponding bit latch in the Port 2 SFR contains a 1.
 Otherwise, the port pin remains at 0.

-DETERMINING THE VERSION OF THE ADE7566/ADE7569
+DETERMINING THE VERSION OF THE ADE7518

-Each ADE7566/ADE7569 holds in its internal flash registers a value that defines its version.
+The ADE7518 holds in its internal flash registers a value that defines its version.
 This value helps to determine if users have the latest version of the part.
-The ADE7566/ADE756 version corresponding to this datasheet is ADE7566/ADE7569V3.4.
+The ADE7518 version corresponding to this data sheet is ADE7518V3.4.

-To access this value, the following procedure should be followed:
+To access this value, the following procedure can be followed:

-- 1. Launch HyperTerminal with a 9600 baud rate.

-- 2. Put the part in serial download mode.

-- 3. Hold the SDEN button.

-- 4. Press and release the RESET button.

-- 5. The following string should appear on the HyperTerminal screen: ADE7566/ADE7569V3.4.
+- 1. Launch HyperTerminal with a 9600 baud rate. - 2.
+Put the part in serial download mode by first holding SDEN to logic low and then resetting the part. - 3.
+Hold the $\overline{\text{SDEN}}$ pin. - 4.
+Press and release the $\overline{\text{RESET}}$ pin. - 5.
+The following string should appear on the HyperTerminal screen: ADE7518V3.4